Deep-MI/fsqc/README.md

   file for a complete list.
 Use `pip3 install -r requirements.txt` to install these packages.

-- Optional packages (if running the shape analysis module) include the `brainprint-python` and `lapy` packages from https://github.com/Deep-MI.
-They can be installed using `pip3 install --user git+https://github.com/Deep-MI/BrainPrint-python.git` and `pip3 install --user git+https://github.com/Deep-MI/LaPy.git`.
-They should both be version 0.2 or newer.

 - If installing the toolbox as a python package or if using the docker image, all required packages will be installed automatically and manual installation as detailed above will not be necessary.